 Dejan Ćušić, Business Director, Ireland & UK, Comtrade Digital Services

-Comtrade Digital Services is hosting Quest for Quality today and tomorrow at The Marker Hotel in Dublin where even more scheduled discussions will take place on software testing in the platform economy.
-Conferences like this are key to overcoming issues in the QA and testing world.
+Comtrade is hosting Quest for Quality on 4 and 5 October where discussions will take place on software testing in the platform economy.